A Nursery Rhyme

 - The Sopranos in Season 1 had Chris being abducted and mock executed by Russians while Meadow sang "All Through The Night" in the school choir

-- MST3K parodied this trope with the movie/episode Squirm, which has a child singing a lullaby over the opening credits.
+- MST3K lampshaded this trope's use in the movie Squirm, which has a child singing a lullaby over the opening credits.
 Servo chimes in and starts substituting the lullaby lyrics with the words "Evil little kid music...."

 - Are You Afraid of the Dark? used this a few times, I think.